Past-The-War-Earth/the-struggle-continues-anew.xyz/Simulation-Outline.md

 1. Cavalry - armored heavy cavalry ?with non-piercing lances?.
 Consists of battalion command/morale/headquarters and regiment headquarters/communication officers - totalling 27 people.

 2. Armored (assisted) infantry with non-piercing shields and swords.
 Consists of platoon and company command and morale officers (at each level commander, deputy, morale officer).
-Morale officer is a Red Army inspired additional commisioned officer position => ~ totalling company(platoon(3) * 3 + 3): 12 * 3 * 3 = 108 people.
+Morale officer is a Red Army inspired additional commissioned officer position => ~ totalling company(platoon(3) * 3 + 3): 12 * 3 * 3 = 108 people.

 3. Lightly armored (adjility assisted), staff armed infantry.
 Consists of squad leaders - totalling (simulation proposal only, rough total numeric equivalent across nations is desirable, See II.NOTE-1) => ~ platoon(squad(team(1) * 3 + 2) * 3 + 1): 16 * 3 * 3 * 3 = 432 people.

 4. Projectile force (sling, bow) delivering adhesive compound that slows down movement.
 The armor of the forces above is immune to the adhesive.
 All forces wear helmets that prevent any possible suffocation.
-Mobile artillery (inspired by pre-industrial artillery) within NLNM objectives (proper clustering of payload to avoid impact and suffociation damage, balistic trajectory, density control).
+Mobile artillery (inspired by pre-industrial artillery) within NLNM objectives (proper clustering of payload to avoid impact and suffocation damage, ballistic trajectory, density control).
 Adhesive artillery provides a force balance against cavalry.

 5. Main (shield) infantry armored with helmets and assisted lower body armor (belt and below) and simple upper body armor.
-Equipped with upgraded boxing gloves (to be inspeced or supplied by UN arbiter drones, see III.b.) and a large shield.  ?Battalion? division by weight class is to be clearly seen.
+Equipped with upgraded boxing gloves and a large shield.  ?Battalion? division by weight class is to be clearly seen.
 Underweighting placed in the Projectile force.

 NOTE-1: In the spirit of the legend of 40 staff armed Shaolin monks stopping an invasion (and given the NLNM/mech separation of concerns, see IV.2.), if both commands choose to field the staff wielding forces in front, the parties can agree to spare the young men and prevent the main battle based on the outcome of the staff engagement.
 Additional officer-only formation and intermixed setups are possible and an exchange of formation modifications is expected prior to battle.
 Full fielding of non-commissioned officers in any formation combination indicates stated non-involvement of short-term soldier contingent in the battle.

 NOTE-2: The general expectation is for the officer cores to engage early on before the main forces enter the battle, or not to engage at all.
 For most cases controlled engagements of main infantry are expected, with staff force directly enforcing the rules of engagement.
 At a later time more options, such as regional equipment and related tactics variations or devolution to intermingled combat may be available.

 NOTE-3: Officer combat simulation is to be in first person (with staff combat to be implemented at a later time).
 The rest of the battle is in command mode for officers.
-The option of immediate temporary promotion or battle-to-battle promotion based on injury of commanding officer is possible (platoon to company and batallion to regiment).
-Rare company to batallion command delegation (due to tactical concentration of heavy force of upper command) is possible with software enforced command and control difficulties.
+The option of immediate temporary promotion or battle-to-battle promotion based on injury of a commanding officer is possible (platoon to company and battalion to regiment).
+Rare company to battalion command delegation (due to tactical concentration of heavy force of upper command) is possible with software enforced command and control difficulties.
 Injury rates in officers are expected to be somewhat higher, though all depends on tactics, training and discipline within and across the sides.
 NO SERIOUS INJURY!
 Light concussions from repeated blut blows, depletion OK.

-NOTE-4: The armor of all types of forces should be estetically pleasing, in the spirit of 18th century military uniforms (given no need for camouflage in this version of NLNM).
-It should cleary display nations colors and the (Sub)-Continental block it belongs to.
+NOTE-4: The armor of all types of forces should be aesthetically pleasing, in the spirit of 18th century military uniforms (given no need for camouflage in this version of NLNM).
+It should clearly display nations colors and the (Sub)-Continental block it belongs to.
 The weapons should also reflect the corresponding national character and be elegant in appearance.
-When before the battle sides may play their patriotic music.
+Before the battle sides may play their patriotic music.
 General emphasis on warrior honor must be clearly apparent.

 Inspirational video of national-styled armor and honorable demeanor: